Let us know if you agree to cookies

 Failure to report could result in disciplinary action.
 Reports should be made to the head of finance and commercial (or the executive director for people and business support, if the concern relates to the head of finance and commercial).
 If individuals are not comfortable reporting their concerns to these role-holders, they should contact the CEO.

-In the event of a report being made to the head of finance and commercial, they will inform the executive director for people and business support, who will inform the CEO promptly.
+In the event of a report being made to the head of finance and commercial, they will inform the executive director for people and business support.
+The executive director will then inform the CEO.

 • Social Work England